 I’ve been using Obsidian for many years now and I enjoy it a lot, for me it’s very helpful.
 Obsidian can be highly customized, and that’s great.
 Important for me is that my Obsidian vault supports me in doing other work, and I’ve found a system that works well.
 So what does it look like?

 My whole vault template is available on GitHub.
+(Currently some elements mentioned here are still missing, work in progress)

 What I use my Obsidian vault for